Vico Sotto

 Victor Ma.
-Regis "Vico" Nubla Sotto (/tl/; born June 17, 1989) is a Filipino politician who has served as the 12th mayor of Pasig since 2019.
-He previously served as a member of the Pasig City Council for the first district from 2016 to 2019.
+Regis "Vico" Nubla Sotto (/tl/; born June 17, 1989) is a Filipino politician serving as the 12th mayor of Pasig since 2019.
+He previously served as a member of the Pasig City Council representing the city's first district from 2016 to 2019.
+Since assuming office as mayor, Sotto has led reforms centered on transparency, accountability, fiscal responsibility, digitalization of government services, and the improvement of public service delivery, contributing to Pasig's growing recognition for good local governance.